 Learning the work of Joseph Pilates is one of these challenges but Pilates changed the way I looked at competing.
 No more physical pounding, but much greater reward.
 Instead of feeling wiped out but that I got a great workout, I feel great after my great workout.

-My Pilates journey started 16 years ago…yet I still feel like a neophyte!..
-I completed my first certification program in 2010 and I continue to take weekly sessions with Kathryn Ross Nash, one of the industry’s leaders.
-I am in the middle of her advanced certification as I write this with the goal of becoming a better practitioner and teacher of the work I’ve grown to love…
+My Pilates journey started in 2001 with my first class…yet I still feel like a neophyte!..
+I completed my first certification program in 2010 and I finished Kathryn Ross Nash’s advanced teacher training in 2018.
+I continue to take lessons and attend additional workshops with the goal of becoming a better practitioner and teacher of the work I’ve grown to love…

 I earned an MBA in 1998 from a top 10 business school and yet find more satisfaction and personal fulfillment teaching Pilates than I ever did in sales strategy and marketing.
 Every time someone feels better, stronger or healthier, I know I’m in the right place.

-So in 1997, I created Core Value Pilates, LLC, to share my passion for Pilates.
+So in 1997, I created Core Value Pilates, LLC, to share my passion for Pilates right here in Bergen County, New Jersey.
 I am continually amazed at the wealth of benefits classical Pilates, done as Joseph Pilates taught, offers.
 I invite you to join me on my journey!